 - Welfare services

-R. Since 2014, SPARKS has extended her colors to three African Nations, Malawi, Zambia and South Africa.
-But nothing more colorful than our annual Christmas project “COLORFUL CHRISTMAS”.
+Since 2014, SPARKS has extended her colours to three African Nations, Malawi, Zambia and South Africa.
+But nothing more colourful than our annual Christmas project “COLORFUL CHRISTMAS”.
 So far in Ibadan and Lagos, Nigeria, we hope to expand our reach in the nearest future.

-R. A whole lot of work, it’s like the passage of the scriptures that says “the harvest is many but laborers are few”… There are a lot of places left untouched and people really need help.
-The work cannot rest on a person or a body’s shoulder, it requires everyone putting our hands together and doing the “dirty job” of making our Nation and world at large clean.
+A whole lot of work, it’s like the passage of the scriptures that says “the harvest is many but labourers are few”… There are a lot of places left untouched and people really need help.
+The work cannot rest on a person or a body’s shoulder, it requires everyone putting our hands together and doing the “dirty job” of making our nation and world at large clean.
 We have to come together!

-Q. Nigeria is also known for having malnutured kids’ majority of whom don’t have access to proper health care.
+Nigeria is also known for having malnourished kids’ majority of whom don’t have access to proper health care.
 What can you say about this?

-Q. What do you think the following groups can do about these problems:
+What do you think the following groups can do about these problems?

-R. Government: The government should focus on the important things, constructions and impossible promises haven’t gotten us anywhere so far.
+Government: The government should focus on the important things, constructions and impossible promises haven’t gotten us anywhere so far.
 We need to realize that the little things actually make the most difference.
-Children are our future, let’s leave the glamorous things and focus on the little ones, providing them the best life has to offer in each state of the country.
+Children are our future, let’s leave the glamorous things and focus on the little ones, providing them with the best life has to offer in each state of the country.
 Let’s indulge in that for one tenure and see how much difference it makes for us as a nation.
 Government should hand out projects and oversee them closely and personally, we can’t entrust our children in the hands of corrupt people.
-Government should support more noble causes and non-governmental organizations, we understand that they are too busy minding the national business which really isn’t an excuse but when people who see the needs of the society rise up and make plans to address them, the best the government can do is to support them and collaborate with them in making the projects succeed.
-It makes good publicity for campaigns if you ask me… Maybe the government can keep their eyes on what’s below them for a moment and see that the reason we are stuck is because nothing is actually moving.
+Government should support more noble causes and non-governmental organizations, we understand that they are too busy minding the national business which really isn’t an excuse.

 It revealed to us that even in developed cities in Lagos where you have most of the big industries and organizations, there is still a void that’s unmet and it’s not looking good.
 A lot of work still needs to be done.